mobilemancer/windows-terminal-aurelia/README.md

  ## Image to large!

- There's a smaller image t ouse if the default one feels too large.
+ There's a smaller image to use if the default one feels too large.
 Just edit the background image property and substitute "au-os-L.png" for "au-os-M.png".